Common Name: Oak Toad

 Locations: United States – Alabama, Florida, Georgia, Louisiana, Mississippi, North Carolina, South Carolina, and Virginia

-Breeding takes place from April to September, depending on the arrival of the heavy, warm rains.
+Breeding takes place from April to October, depending on the arrival of the heavy, warm rains.
+Breeding mostly peaks in the early spring.
 The mating call of the males sound like baby chickens.
-While the Oak Toad is small, the female can lay up to 700 eggs.
-Tadpoles hatch from their eggs in a day and fully undergo metamorphosis in a month or two.
+They will call out from the shallows of water bodies to attract the females.
+Once the female arrives, the male will grasp her from behind in the amplexus position.
+Then, the female will lay her eggs and the male will fertilize it.
+While the Oak Toad is small, the female can lay up to 700 eggs, but average between 300 – 500 eggs.
+The tadpoles hatch from their eggs in a day and fully undergo metamorphosis in a month or two.
+Neither parent provides any care for their offspring.